-lease confirm that your ponder the qualification) by ticking which are required in order to complete A client record (60 hours minimum) □ Clinical supervision record □ Two supervisor reports □ A personal counselling record (20 hours minimum during course) У your Candidate Learning Record plea e all three types of coursework (i.e. d ase tick the following box to confirm that ocuments, tutor observation and CYP-L5 LEARNING OUTCOME: Work safely, legally and ethically with children and young people (CYP) Assessment criteria Candidate guidance to criteria Portfolio references 1.1 Work within recognised legal, professional and ethical frameworks when Identify and respond to legal, professional and ethical issues relating to work with CYP.
-Identify your legal, professional and ethical
+Please confirm that your portfolio contains the following items (which are required in order to complete the qualification) by ticking each box below:

+- □ A client record (60 hours minimum)

+- □ Clinical supervision record

+- □ Two supervisor reports

+- □ A personal counselling record (20 hours minimum during course)

+When you have completed your Candidate Learning Record please tick the following box to confirm that you have provided evidence all three types of coursework (i.e. documents, tutor observation and testimony):

+СҮР P-L5 LEA RNING OUTCOME: 1.
+Work safely, legally and ethically with children and young people (CYP) Asse ssment criteria Candidate guidance to criteria Portfolio references 1.1 Work within recognised legal, professional and ethical frameworks when counselling CYP • Have a thorough knowledge of ethical frameworks for counselling, for example the BACP "Ethical Framework for the Counselling Professions", the NCPS "Code of Ethical Practice", the ACC's "Code of Ethics" or another similar framework. • Identify and respond to legal, professional and ethical issues relating to work with CYP.
+Identify your legal, professional and ethical responsibilities in relation to work with CYP clients i.e. to parents/carers and teachers, to employers, the counselling profession and wider community.
+Demonstrate ability to use an ethical framework to resolve ethical dilemmas.
+Integrate knowledge of relevant local and national legislation in all aspects of CYP client work, including safeguarding and child protection. • Consider the administrative aspects of professional practice i.e. workload, room hire, use of technology, time management, booking appointments, session notes, fees.